valaxin/castle/readme.md

 > *changes to any elements or styles on markdown pages located `/blog/post-name.html` currently wont update on save.
 You can manually restart the application, or work on the template/element agnostically on another page then bring it to `/app/templates/_article.pug` file.*

 *This is **very** much a work in progress.*

+"app/library/options-generator.js" is our starting point effectively, within there are collector modules that obtain json data saving it to what is basically a large template data object this is passed to webpack and pug however please note that articles using the `_article.pug` template are rendered separately